static-frame/static-frame/doc/source/articles/serialize.md

 b'\x93NUMPY\x01\x006\x00{"descr":"|b1","fortran_order":True,"shape":(3,)}    \n\x00\x01\x01
 ```

-As NPY is the standard binary file representation of NumPy arrays, the ``np.load()`` function can be used to convert this NPY directly to an NumPy array.
+As NPY is the standard binary file representation of NumPy arrays, the ``np.load()`` function can be used to convert this file to a NumPy array.
 This means that underlying array data in a StaticFrame NPZ is easily extractable by alternative readers.

 ```python
 >>> with ZipFile('/tmp/frame.npz') as zf: print(repr(np.load(zf.open('__blocks_1__.npy'))))
 array([False,  True,  True])
 ```

-As an NPY file can encode any n-dimensional array, large two-dimensional arrays can be loaded from contiguous byte data, providing excellent performance in StaticFrame when multiple contiguous columns are represented by a single array.
+As an NPY file can encode any array, large two-dimensional arrays can be loaded from contiguous byte data, providing excellent performance in StaticFrame when multiple contiguous columns are represented by a single array.

 ### Building an NPZ File

-An NPZ is a standard ZIP file that contains array data in NPY files and metadata (containing component types and names) in a JSON file.
+An NPZ is a standard (often uncompressed) ZIP file that contains array data in NPY files and metadata (containing component types and names) in a JSON file.

-Given the NPZ file for the ``Frame`` above, we can list its contents with ``ZipFile``:
+Given the NPZ file for the ``Frame`` above, we can list its contents with ``ZipFile``.
+The archive contains six NPY files and one JSON file.

 ```python
 >>> with ZipFile('/tmp/frame.npz') as zf: print(zf.namelist())
 ['__values_index_0__.npy', '__values_index_1__.npy', '__values_columns_0__.npy', '__values_columns_1__.npy', '__blocks_0__.npy', '__blocks_1__.npy', '__meta__.json']
 ```

-The diagram below maps these files to components of the DataFrame diagram.
+The illustration below maps these files to components of the DataFrame diagram.

 ![NPZ Array Storage](serialize/frame-to-npz.png "NPZ Array Storage")